 - Relative and absolute fades don't play well together.
 Try to avoid using both relative and absolute fades on the same target Video cue within a single cue sequence.
-Nothing bad happens, but because of the different way that relative and absolute fades behave, using both at once can cause a cue to "stick" and not respond to one type of fade or the other.
+Nothing bad happens, but because of the different way that relative and absolute fades behave, using both at once can add up to unpredictable results, or can cause a cue to "stick" and not respond to one type of fade or the other.

 - The magic number for a relative fade-in of opacity is 10,000.
 To fade in a Video cue (or a Group full of Video cues) using a relative opacity fade, start the Video cue or cues at 1% opacity, and set the Fade cue to 10,000% opacity.
 1% * 10000% = 100%

 Fade cues can become broken for the following reasons:

 You can enable or disable an audio control by clicking in it; active controls will be highlighted in yellow.
 You can enable or disable a video control by checking or unchecking the box next to it.